xtone/ui-scan-android-sdk/README.md

 - Screens where the layout is directly below in the content property of the Scaffold function(https://github.com/xtone/AndroidAutoScreenShot/issues/7)
 - Screen with Arrangement.spacedBy() specified for layout(https://github.com/xtone/AndroidAutoScreenShot/issues/8)
 - Screen where contentPadding is specified in the relevant layout that allows vertical scrolling(https://github.com/xtone/AndroidAutoScreenShot/issues/12)
+- Screen where initialization of lists to be passed to LazyColumn, LazyRow, etc. is not completely finished(https://github.com/xtone/AndroidAutoScreenShot/issues/13)